-The Board demands the highest standard of conduct from its employees and other personnel.
+The Board expects the highest standard of conduct from its employees and other personnel.
 Public education requires that all personnel understand the fundamental importance of developing and maintaining the public's trust and confidence in the District.
-Public trust and confidence are maintained when students, parents and public witness thoughtful and ethical behaviour in conflict of interest situations.
+Public trust and confidence is maintained when students, parents and public witness thoughtful and ethical behaviour in conflict of interest situations.

-Guidelines:
+GUIDELINES: